top of page

 Compact Density Fibreboard (CDF) is a wood-engineered product that can be used for a multitude of things.
 From exhibition booths to hotel wall panelings, this board has the durability and strength that can withstand prolonged use without fraying.
 Its robust high density makes it highly favorable for areas with high traffic or exposed to moisture.

 This black-colored board is considered as the MDF’s younger, tougher sibling.
 Its deep, black color gives it a clean and complete finish, allowing it to be used as is without additional paint or finishing.
-What exactly is the CDF and how do you use it on furniture?
+What exactly is the CDF board and how do you use it on furniture?

-Black CDF boards stacked on top of each other
+What is Compact Density Fibreboard: Black CDF boards stacked on top of each other

 Documentation by PT Sumatera Prima Fibreboard